Youth Hub

 Kids Helpline

-The Kids Help Line is a private and confidential telephone and online counselling service dedicated to help children and young adults.
-You can speak with Kidsline about carer stress, or other issues ranging from relationship breakdown and bullying to sexual abuse, homelessness, suicidal thoughts, depression and drug and alcohol usage.
+The Kids Helpline is a private and confidential telephone and online counselling service dedicated to supporting children and young people.
+Kids and young people can speak with Kids Helpline about carer stress, or other issues ranging from relationship breakdown and bullying to sexual abuse, homelessness, suicidal thoughts, depression and drug and alcohol usage.
 The helpline service receives more than one million calls per year.
 Kids Helpline is available 24/7 every day of the year.

 Phone: 1800 55 1800